 Gums are an imperative component of your oral health.
 Consisting of a firm, thick, pink tissue that hides the jawbones, gums are extremely vital to be ignored.
 Additionally, the thick, fibrous pink tissue is packed with blood vessels.
 If gums become swollen, the swelling might be notable on your face.
 The swelling usually begins where your gum meets your tooth.
 Sometimes the swelling can be so severe that it may start to burry your teeth.
-That’s why swollen gums are considered a dental emergency.
+That’s why swollen gums after filling are considered a dental emergency.
 If you notice that your gums are so swollen and red, report the matter to an emergency swollen gum dental dentist at once.
 Gingival swelling may also be indicated by other signs, such as sensitivity, irritation and pain.
 It’s always a matter that should be taken seriously.

 If you have noticed that your gums bleed more often and easily when flossing and brushing, chances are that they are swollen.
 But why are they swollen?
 The following are 4 possible causes:

 - Gum Disease – This is a widespread dental problem.
 It is one of the key reasons why people look for some of the best dental places for emergency situations.
-Gum disease is indeed a serious bacteria infection of the gums.
+Gum disease is indeed a serious bacteria infection of the gums swollen after filling.
 Common in adults, gum disease is characterized by swollen, painful or infected gums.
 The early stage of infection is known as gingivitis and it is easily noted when cleaning the mouth, as it triggers bleeding.
 Sometimes it leads to bad breath.
 If left untreated, gingivitis graduates to a more serious dental problem called periodontitis.
 This disease eats away at the tissues that backup your teeth and hold them in place.
 When left unattended, periodontitis damages your jawbone, causing tiny gaps to open between the teeth and gum.
 The end result is that your teeth will become too loose to stay intact; they will fall out.
 So, don’t ignore your gum swelling, get to the nearest emergency dental office and get examined.
 Your risk is higher if you: smoke, chew tobacco, are diabetic, consume given drugs, are pregnant, have poorly fit dental appliances and have weak immunity due to sickness.
 It is important to see your American dental dentist if your:

 - Gums are Red, tender or swollen